Want to learn how to use Prime Day data for the holidays?

 Likewise, you can use your manual campaigns to target specific products that drive sales for your automatic campaigns.
 These analyses create insights that are useful even beyond Amazon – more on that in the next section!

-5. Apply Your Data Outside of Amazon
+5. Apply your data outside of Amazon

 Prime Day data is useful outside of Amazon, as well!
-Successful search terms, for instance, can be very useful in Google search campaigns (though you should carefully evaluate them first as not every term will translate!)
+Successful search terms, for instance, can be very useful in Google search campaigns (though you should carefully evaluate them first as not every term will translate!

 If you ran any promotions on Amazon, take a look at these as well and see if any might apply to Google Shopping or another channel.
 Likewise, if certain promotions really didn’t drive additional sales on Prime Day, re-evaluate them and see if you can make any improvements.